Native ads

 Warning

-Before publishing your app in the store, make sure to replace the demo ad unit ID with a real one obtained from the Partner Interface.
+Before publishing your app in the store, make sure to replace the demo ad unit ID with a real one obtained from the Yandex Advertising Network interface.

 Testing ad integration